 Invest in a good camera and pack an extra battery and SD card.
-I use a Canon 600D for every day use and a GoPro for any adventurous activities.
-Pack a book for long bus rides and lazy days, there are book swaps at most hotels, or an E Reader to save space in your bag.
+I use a Canon 600D for everyday use and a GoPro for any adventurous activities.
+Pack a book for long bus rides and lazy days, there are book swaps at most hotels, or invest in a Kindle to save space in your bag.

 Keep an open mind.